Boxulator/KenOmega/README.md

 **WARNING: AUTOSPAR MAY NOT BE SAFE TO USE**

-**NEW PASSWORD + AUTOBLOCK TOGGLE + REWORKED BLOCKING + REWORKED FPSBOOST (SCRIPT AUTOMATICALLY UPDATES VIA WEBHOST)**
+**FIXED FOR NEW UPDATE + NEW PASSWORD (SCRIPT AUTOMATICALLY UPDATES VIA WEBHOST)**

 INFO/UPDATES:

--All Autofarmers automatically eats jerk chicken and hides avatar and gang.
+-All Autofarmers automatically eats jerk chicken.
 -Auto Perfblock with combat equipped.
 (Faster styles gets perfblocked better) -Password added for increased security.
--People who has yellow names are considered old script users which was leaked years ago.
+-People who has yellow names are considered EXPLOITING users.
 -ewu info here

 NOTES: